Safety/Published: March 25, 2024

 Description of the Incident

-The incident report should include detailed narrative around the sequence of events and actions leading up to the incident.
+The incident report should include a detailed narrative around the sequence of events and actions leading up to the incident.

 Here you’ll want to make sure to note any plant floor conditions that could have contributed to the event, including any hazards present on the scene.